Orientations of Morse flow trees in Legendrian contact homology: Introduction

 \begin{rmk} The capping orientation of $u_\lambda$ defined in this paper will differ from the capping orientation defined in \cite{orientbok}.
 The reason for this is that the orientation in the present paper is easier to work with in the tree-setting, while the orientation in \cite{orientbok} is more efficient when, for example, proving invariance of the Legendrian contact homology under Legendrian isotopies.
-We refer to \cite{teckcob} for how these different choices affects the DGA.
+However, in \cite{teckcob} it is proven that these different choices give rise to isomorphic DGA's.
+Thus it follows that we can use flow trees to compute the Legendrian contact homology of $\Lambda$ with $\Z$-coefficients.
 Also compare \cite{kch} where a similar issue is discussed. \end{rmk}